 -

-If we are running lights and sirens you need to yield to an emergency vehicle per state law.
+If we are running lights and siren you need to yield to an emergency vehicle per state law.
 Emergency vehicle operators are taught to pass on the left whenever possible.
 If it is safe, please slow down, pull over to the right and stop until we pass you.
 If you are already stopped and do not have anywhere to go simply stay put until we go around you.
 If you are blocking our path and you are able to pull ahead and over into a clear area, use your turn signal to let us know of your intentions and proceed at a safe speed.
 Never slam on your brakes and stop in the middle of the road- this is dangerous for both you and for us.

 -